Email marketing is central to your marketing campaign.

 And, that’s why I rely so heavily on FollowUp.cc.
-As the name suggests, it’s a Gmail plugin that helps you organize follow ups, to ensure that nothing slips through the cracks.
+As the name suggests, it’s a Chrome extension for your Gmail account that helps you organize follow-ups, to ensure that nothing slips through the cracks.

 The way it works is simple.
-When you’re sending or replying to an email, the plugin gives you the option to set a follow-up date for the future.
+When you’re sending or replying to an email, the browser extension gives you the option to set a follow-up date for the future.
 This way, you don’t have to rely on sticky notes, your calendar or, worse yet, your memory.

 In addition to the basics, there’s another feature of this tool that’s worth noting.
-It provides the option to “snooze” low priority email, so that you can focus your time on those that are more important–like your marketing campaign–and emails that are more urgent than others.
+It provides the option to “snooze” low priority email so that you can focus your time on things that are more important–like your marketing campaign–and emails that are more urgent than others.

-Have you ever wondered if there is a way to schedule emails from your Gmail inbox, much the same as WordPress posts?
+Have you ever wondered if there is a way to schedule emails from your Gmail account, much the same as WordPress posts?

 If you believe this could benefit your business, such as by sending marketing emails at a particular time, you’ll enjoy the many features of Boomerang.